-Quite naturally, the amount of information learned about a secret value from side-channel information increases with the number of different processed inputs under the respective secret.
+Quite naturally, the amount of information learned about a secret value from a side channel increases with the number of different inputs processed under the respective secret.
 This is exploited in DPA attacks, which use the observation of several different processings of a secret value in a device to learn its value, e.g., the adversary tries to learn the secret key from power traces observed during the en-/decryption of multiple (public) input values.

 One important property of DPA attacks is their order.
-The order d of a DPA [25,31] is defined as the number of d different internal values in the executed algorithm that are used in the attack.
-The attack complexity of DPA grows exponentially with its order [8].
+The order d of a DPA [34, 41] is defined as the number of d different internal values in the executed algorithm that are used in the attack.
+The attack complexity of DPA grows exponentially with its order [12].